acesanderson/code_helper/readme.md

 - Generating a tree structure of the repository.
 - Copying the combined code and tree structure to the clipboard.

+==Main use case: run it in the directory of your code, and immediately get the entire project in your clipboard to paste in Claude/GPT.==

 ## Key Features:

 - Can be run with a module name, a path to a repository, or in the current directory.